breatheco-de/projects/p/javascript/junior/multi-view-react-website/README.md

 Enough with the landing pages and single view projects, it is time to build our first web app.

-This is a collaborative project, the class will be separated in 4 groups and each will create a piece of a multi view website.
+This is a collaborative project, the class will be separated in 4 groups and each will create a piece of a multi-view website.

 ### Pieces/Groups: